Enzo Guerrero

-Enzo Francesco Guerrero Segovia (born 31 January 1991) is a Chilean footballer who plays as a defender for Provincial Ovalle.
+Enzo Francesco Guerrero Segovia (born 31 January 1991) is a Chilean former footballer who played as a defender.

 Club career

 Born in Andacollo, Chile, Guerrero was with the local clubs Unión Placoro and Palestino before joining the Coquimbo Unido youth ranks in 2007.

 From 2021 to 2023, Guerrero played for Chilean Primera División side Ñublense.
 In 2024, he switched to Deportes La Serena in the second level.

-After being a free agent during the first half of 2025, Guerrero signed with Provincial Ovalle on 21 June of the same year.
+After being a free agent during the first half of 2025, Guerrero signed with Provincial Ovalle in the Segunda División Profesional de Chile on 21 June of the same year.

+On 3 March 2026, Guerrero announced his retirement after an 18-year career.

 International career

 He represented Chile U20 at the 2011 South American U-20 Championship, making appearances in six matches.